 Sometimes, we will collect information about you from other sources as the Privacy Act 1988 permits.
 We will do this only if it’s reasonably necessary to do so, for example, where:

 - we collect information from third parties about the loan or lease made available to you arising out of the services we provide you;

-- we can’t get hold of you and we rely on public information to update your contact details; or
+- we can’t get hold of you and we rely on public information (for example, from public registers or social media) or made available by third parties) to update your contact details; or

 - we exchange information with your legal or financial advisers or other representatives.

 What if you don’t want to provide us with your personal information?

 If you don’t provide your information to us, it may not be possible:

 - for us to give you the credit assistance you seek from us;